saivishnu725/attendance-web/README.md

 # attendance-web

+## NOTE: the other branch is the latest one.
+I am yet to merge it with master

 A website that will store the attendance information of my day to day college, and will display the percentage.

 ## Plan